Ladvien/ladvien.github.io/_posts/2020-06-15-arduino-nano-33-bluetooth-low-energy-setup.md

 This one board had many of the sensors I wanted, all in one little package.
 The board is a researcher's nocturnal emission.

 Of course, my excitement was tamed when I realized there weren't really any good tutorials on how to get the Bluetooth LE portion of the board working.
 So, after a bit of hacking I figured I'd share.

+## Blue on Everything
+Before I share the code written for the Arduino Nano 33 BLE Sense, I want to note this article will be part of a series.
+Here, we will be building a Bluetooth LE Peripheral from the Nano 33, but it's hard to debug without having a Central device to find and connect to the Peripheral.

+The next article in this series will show how to use use Python to connect to Bluetooth LE peripherals (see gif at top).
+This should allow one to connect to the Nano 33 from a PC.
+In short, stick with me.
+I've a lot more Bluetooth LE content coming.

 ## How to Install the Arduino Nano 33 BLE Board
 After getting your Arduino Nano 33 BLE board there's a little setup to do.
 First, open up the Arduino IDE and navigate to the "Boards Manager."